 Do the Pros Outweigh the Cons?

 They do!
 The pros outweigh the cons of moissanite, depending on many factors.
 Moissanite is not only gorgeous--it offers several advantages for those who seek something other than natural earth-mined diamonds.
-This includes a diamond-like appearance, affordability, ethical origins, endless versatility in fine jewelry design and common jewelry settings, in addition, excellent heat resistance.
-Moissanite is not a cheap knock-off of a diamond.
-It is a high-quality man-made counterpart to natural moissanite.
+It has a diamond-like appearance, is more affordable compared to diamonds, and has ethical origins.
+Moissanite also provides endless versatility in fine jewelry design and common jewelry settings.

 Conclusion